 The Q Core SLX is not "R-Value" rated, but Big Agnes estimates it will keep you warm up to 15 degrees Fahrenheit.
 We would hesitate to take this pad out in temperatures that low unless you're bringing a closed cell foam pad like the Therm-a-RestZ Lite Sol and we would not recommend using it in a winter camping setting.
 There is a lot of cold air moving around under your body in this super thick model, with only a thin layer of insulation to protect you from the ground.

 Big Agnes has used "Aviation grade TPU lamination technology" as a coating on the ripstop material, claiming it is 25% more durable than the previous model.
-The material has a similar "hand" or feel as the Sea to Summit Comfort Plus Insulated, though the Plus Insulated has two separate chambers.
-In the case of a puncture, it will still keep you off the ground.
+The material has a similar "hand" or feel as the Sea to Summit Comfort Plus SI.

 This huge air mattress is surprisingly light compared to its inflated size.
-In fact, the 66-inch size, which we tested, is the second lightest model in this review.
+The 66-inch size, which we tested, is the fourth lightest model in this review, pretty light by how big it gets.
 By our measurement, it weighs 16.6 ounces.
 The NeoAir XLite is our sveltest model at 12 ounces, and the heaviest is the hulking REI Trekker.

 We would recommend this pad for all your summer base camping and backpacking needs.
 We would hesitate to stretch the Q Core SLX's use into the colder seasons unless you pair it with a foam pad for better insulation.
 If you're a side sleeper, this could be the answer to your shoulder woes as it will keep those shoulders off the ground.
 It is a cushy, comfortable pad that is light and won't weigh you down on extended backpacking trips.